Buddhism in Mizoram: History

-The Chakma Buddhists tribe has been in the state for centuries.
+The Chakma people, who mainly follow Buddhism, have been in the state for centuries.
 In 1960s many Chakmas from the Chittagong Hill Tracts of Bangladesh migrated to the Mizoram and other neighbouring Indian states after their lands were submerged by the filling of Kaptai dam.
 Some also migrated to Mizoram to escape from religious persecution in Bangladesh.

 In 1972, when Mizoram became a State, the Centre government granted the Chakmas tribes autonomy by creating Chakma Autonomous District Council.

 Demographics

-In 2001 Census, Buddhism constituted 7.93 % of the State's population.
-It increased slightly to 8.51 % in the 2011 Census.
+In 2001 Census, Buddhism constituted 7.93% of the State's population.
+It increased slightly to 8.51% in the 2011 Census.

 About 91.7% or 88,885 Chakmas follows Buddhism.